verrazzano/docs/content/en/docs/networking/_index.md

 cert-manager.

-Application traffic enters a second OCI load balancer over TLS and is routed to the Istion Ingress Gateway, where TLS is terminated.
+Application traffic enters a second OCI load balancer over TLS and is routed to the Istio Ingress Gateway, where TLS is terminated.
 From there, the traffic is routed to one of several applications using mTLS, all in the mesh for this example.

-With the exception of Prometheus scraping, and interaction with Kubernetes servers, that is all of the network traffic patterns used by Verrazzano.
-Applications may introduce new traffic patterns as would be expected.
+With the exception of Prometheus scraping, and interaction with Kubernetes servers, these are all of the network traffic patterns used by Verrazzano in a single cluster topology.
+Applications may introduce new traffic patterns as might be expected.

 #### High Level Network Diagram